rmholmes/rmholmes.github.io/_pages/publications.md

 ### Articles submitted for publication

+* Schmaltz, T.; Sen Gupta, A.; England, M.; *Holmes, R.* and Malan, N.: The drivers of summertime Weddell Sea marine heatwaves.
+Submitted to **Geophysical Research Letters**.

 * McDougall, T.; *Holmes, R.* and Gunn, K.: Ocean models need to parameterise the detrainment from bottom water plumes.
 Submitted to **Ocean Science Letters**.

 * Richet, O.; *Holmes, R.*; Kirezci, E.; Spillman, C.: Mind the gap: providing coastal tide information for the Australian coast.
 Submitted to the **Journal of Southern Hemisphere Earth System Science**.